 Sponsored research projects

 The PhD project “Contagion, Systemic Risk and Portfolio Choice” is a joint project of the UvA and APG Asset Management.
 It focusses on asset allocation and asset pricing under financial contagion.
 The project is executed by Zhenzhen Fan.

 The project “A Fair Pricing Framework Application to Public Sector DB Schemes: Making the Effects Explicit”, sponsored by the Rotman International Centre for Pension Management, aims at investigating the financial sustainability of the state and local civil servants’ defined-benefit pension arrangements in the U.S. These arrangements form an increasing threat to the subnational public sector budgets.
 The project is part of the PhD project of Zina Lekniute.

-The PhD project 'Economic and Statistical Aspects of Insurance Fraud' (working title) conducted by Yuan Yue has been set up in cooperation with insurance claims management specialist Van Ameyde.
-The research project is supervised by UvA professor Roger Laeven, and focuses on modeling and understanding insurance fraud from an econometric perspective.
+The PhD project "Economic and Statistical Aspects of Insurance Fraud" (working title) conducted by Yuan Yue has been set up in cooperation with insurance claims management specialist Van Ameyde.
+The research project is supervised by UvA professor Roger Laeven, and focusses on modelling and understanding insurance fraud from an econometric perspective.
 During the course of the project, the research findings are disseminated in a blog on Van Ameyde's website.